 When to add protein?

-Depends on what you’ve need doing to your hair really.
+It depends on what you’ve need doing to your hair really.
 When was the last time you treated your hair with protein?
 Perhaps your deep conditioner has strong protein already?
 For me?
 I do not actively do strong protein treatments and mostly use protein-free products.
 With these habits I know when I need one because hair starts feeling elongated than usual, it gets dry faster than normal and overall it’s just rough and Ewww.
 That’s when I am aware.
 This is what happens when I use protein-heavy products – Too much protein makes my hair dry so I usually just stay away from protein for the most part.

 You can add protein in your hair using products with protein but what if you just wanted a quick fix RIGHT NOW?
 Here’s a $2 DIY to the rescue!